 |When mostly unnatural signals will be recorded (such as square waves).||Better at representing square waves.|

 Read more about different types of ADC converters:

-Although Dewesoft is famous for using 24-bit sigma-delta ADCs and has innovated greatly with DualCoreADC technology, they also use 16-bit SAR ADCs in order to achieve 1 MS/s maximum sample rate in the SIRIUS DAQ systems product line.
+Although Dewesoft is famous for using 24-bit sigma-delta ADCs and has innovated greatly with DualCoreADC technology, they also use 16-bit SAR ADCs in order to achieve higher sampling rates (up to 15 MS/s).

-These are the SIRIUS HS (high speed) signal conditioners that are available within that line.
-The standard and HD series signal conditioners utilize 24-bit sigma-delta ADC cards.
+These are the SIRIUS HS (high speed) and SIRIUS XHS (extra high speed) signal conditioners that are available within that line.

-SIRIUS HS signal conditioners implement powerful AAF filtering in the form of 5th order 100 kHz anti-aliasing filtering.
+These signal conditioners implement powerful AAF filtering in the form of 5th-order 100 kHz anti-aliasing filtering.
 There is an additional filter in the digital domain selectable among Bessel, Butterworth (or bypass), up to the 8th order.

 Powerful anti-aliasing filtering is built into all 24-bit ADC signal conditioners from Dewesoft.